 Ideal candidates are women experiencing low libido, urinary incontinence, menopause symptoms such as painful intercourse and vaginal dryness, or women looking to improve their sex life.
 This procedure is quick and comfortable with no downtime, meaning you can swing by our office when it's best for your schedule and get treatment without disrupting your day.

-Women in South Carolina use Femiwave therapy alongside hormone replacement therapy in Goose Creek because it is:
+Women in South Carolina use Femiwave therapy alongside hormone replacement therapy in Goose Creek, SC because it is:

 While our male patients have enjoyed many benefits from our P-Shot (or Priapus Shot), we know that women deserve to enjoy some fun, too.
 Better Life Carolinas now provides a powerful treatment called the O-Shot (Orgasm shot) that can deliver incredible results for women.
 This simple procedure utilizes platelet-rich plasma (PRP) to stimulate new tissue growth, and as a woman's own PRP is used, the O-Shot is completely safe and free of side effects.
 The health benefits of the O-Shot are numerous, and a revitalized sex life is just one of them.